Nemuritor01/css-swipe-card/README.md

 ```
 ## Automations:
 Interactions with Home Assistant automations via custom-event.
-CSS-Swipe-Card is listening on the Home Assistant event bus for the event
+CSS-Swipe-Card is listening on the Home Assistant event bus.
+When receiving the event, it scrolls to the defined card.

 | HA | Custom_Event |
 | -------- | ------- |